juxor/afaq/markdown/append35.md

 As usual, Grant brings up the question of the Spanish Revolution:

-> _ "The anarchist workers of the CNT played a heroic role in the struggle against fascism.
-In July 1936, they rose up and stormed the barracks armed with just sticks and knives and a few old hunting rifles, and beat the fascists.
-They set up soviets and established a workers' militia and workers' control in the factories.
-The CNT and the POUM (a centrist party led by ex- Trotskyists) were the only power in Barcelona.
-Soon the whole of Catalonia was in the hands of the workers.
-The bourgeois President of Catalonia, LLuis Companys, actually invited the CNT to take power!
-But the anarchist leaders refused to take power, and the opportunity was lost."_
+> _"The anarchist workers of the CNT played a heroic role in the struggle
+> against fascism.
+In July 1936, they rose up and stormed the barracks armed
+> with just sticks and knives and a few old hunting rifles, and beat the
+> fascists.
+They set up soviets and established a workers' militia and
+> workers' control in the factories.
+The CNT and the POUM (a centrist party
+> led by ex-Trotskyists) were the only power in Barcelona.
+Soon the whole of
+> Catalonia was in the hands of the workers.
+The bourgeois President of
+> Catalonia, LLuis Companys, actually invited the CNT to take power!
+But the
+> anarchist leaders refused to take power, and the opportunity was lost."_

 Needless to say, this summary leaves much to be desired.